Case Studies

 And lastly just a quick note about hand feeding.
 I always recommend that you NEVER hand feed your pony or horse.
 Feeding by hand as in from your hand encourages biting.
 Next time you give your horse or pony a feed in a feed bowl note how they treat the BOWL, quite often they continue to bite the bottom of it in search for more food that the bowl produced.
 I have a pony who throws his bowl after biting the bottom of it when empty.
 They have no respect for the bowl, and its the same for your hand, they may continue to bite the bottom of your hand or become very pushy towards you if they start to see you as the HUMAN BOWL.
 Pony's and horses walk all over grass and hay, its there for them generally in abundance and as Monty Roberts always says, 'no blade of grass has ever run from a horse' so grass isn't seen in their eyes as a reward or trophy like say for example hunting is to a predator .

-And just before I sign off just one more thing that may be useful for you to avoid and that is playing unnecessarily with the horse's muzzle and mouth.
-Constant touching and stroking of this area is probably annoying for them and it is just reinforcing that it is OK for the pony or horse to touch you with this area.
+Another useful tip is to avoid playing with your horse's muzzle and mouth.
+Constant touching and stroking of this area is so annoying for them and it is just reinforcing that it is OK for the pony or horse to touch you with this area.
 Their mouth and muzzle are like our fingers, they explore things with them.
 After the touch usually comes the teeth, not necessarily in an aggressive way but in an exploring way.
-So, don't be suprised if after touching you gently with their mouth (which you may have encouraged them to do) the teeth appear, best to not encourage this behaviour in the first place by drawing a clear boundary line so there is no chance of confusion.
+So, don't be suprised if after touching you gently with their mouth (which you may have encouraged them to do) the teeth appear, best to not encourage this behaviour in the first place by drawing a clear boundary just so there is no chance of confusion.
 Just some food for thought!

 Harry the most flyspray phobic horse that I have ever worked with!